Everything you need to know...

 Equipment and facilities

-You have access to a desk and computer, as well as to a wide range of databases and other electronic resources through our Library.
+You will be able to work with a wide range of databases and other electronic resources available through our library.

 Additional information for EU/International students